nikcleju/IT_Course/README.md

 ### Lectures

 All lecture slides are available in pdf format in the [Lectures](Lectures) folder.

+The online lecture slides, with the annotations included, are in [Lectures/OnlineLectures](Lectures/OnlineLectures)

 Open the *.pdf* files, not the raw *.md* text files.